SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/zip-on-rest.md

 # Optional fields.
 Don't forget to remove # if you need a field.
 # so.envir:                     # cloud or onsite
-# so.client:                    # online, web, win, pocket, or mobile
+so.client: pocket            # online, web, win, pocket, or mobile
 ---

 # ZIP compression on REST